SPG

 f.write(f'Your Password : {password}\nEncrypted Flag : {b64encode(ciphertext).decode()}')

-, so that we can derive the same AES key and decrypt the ciphertext.
+Therefore, the objective is to find out the value of MASTER_KEY, so that we can derive the same AES key and decrypt the ciphertext.

-To achieve this, we must use the generated password, which comes from generate_password
+To achieve this, we must use the generated password, which comes from generate_password:

 def generate_password():